 The Schengen area not only enables 1.3 billion border crossings each year, but also 57 million crossings are goods transported by roads, thus making up €2.8 trillion ($2.5 trillion) each year.

 By the time internal borders were removed on March 26, 1995, Spain and Portugal had also joined, followed by Italy and Austria in 1997, Greece in 2000, and Norway, Iceland, Sweden, Denmark and Finland in 2001.

 In 2007, nine more countries joined the Area (Czech Republic, Estonia, Hungary, Latvia, Lithuania, Malta, Poland, Slovakia and Slovenia).
 The last to become part of the Agreement were Liechtenstein and Switzerland in 2008.

-While 22 of the European Union member states are part of the Schengen Zone, Cyprus, Bulgaria, Romania and Croatia—have not yet been admitted to the Schengen area.
-On the other hand, the UK and the Republic of Ireland opted out of the internal borders policy, though both have signed up to certain other parts of the agreement.
+While 21 of the European Union member states are part of the Schengen Zone, Cyprus, Bulgaria, Romania and Croatia—have not yet been admitted to the Schengen area.
+On the other hand, the Republic of Ireland opted out of the internal borders policy, though they have signed up to certain other parts of the agreement.